ankane/production_rails/Scaling.md

 ## Codebase

 Keep the [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith-29166d022228) as long as possible.
 Spend a good amount of time fixing pain (app boot times and test times are common sources).
-[Microservices](https://martinfowler.com/articles/microservices.html) and [self-contained services](http://scs-architecture.org/) add a huge amount of complexity.
+[Microservices](https://martinfowler.com/articles/microservices.html) or multiple [self-contained systems](http://scs-architecture.org/) add a huge amount of complexity.

 Assign different teams as owners for different parts of the code for things like triaging errors. **Do not** discourge other teams from working in that part of the code.
 [Ownership](https://github.com/ankane/ownership) can help with this.